What is Excusitis?

 What Causes Excusitis?

 People make excuses to avoid friction or discomfort at all costs.
-Using the above examples, one defers using the products or services purchased to prevent the pain associated with learning new skills, building muscles, improving mobility or fitness.
+Using the above examples, one defers using the products or services purchased to prevent the pain of learning new skills, building muscles, improving mobility or fitness.

 Why should you treat the "excuse disease" with urgency?